thanhtungvudata/CineMood_Chatbot/README.md

-# CineMood_v3 🎬🎭
+# CineMood_Chatbot 🎬🎭

-**CineMood_v3** is a movie recommendation system that leverages embeddings and a vector database to suggest movies based on user preferences, trends, and semantic similarity.
+**CineMood_Chatbot** is a movie recommendation system that leverages embeddings and a vector database to suggest movies based on user preferences, trends, and semantic similarity.
 The project incorporates the **Retrieval-Augmented Generation (RAG) method** to enhance movie recommendations by dynamically retrieving relevant information before generating responses.

 ## 🚀 Demo